Nicholas Rossi: Early marriages and legal issues

-Alahverdian moved to Utah in 2015, where he lived with the Lanes.
-In October of that year, Alahverdian married for the second time.
+Rossi moved to Utah in 2015, where he lived with the Lanes.
+In October of that year, Rossi married for the second time.
 Seven months later, his second wife moved to divorce him.
-A court ruled that Alahverdian was "guilty of gross neglect of duty and extreme cruelty" towards his wife.
-Temporary restraining orders had been put in place against Alahverdian, which the court ruled that he violated by seizing "all of the marital household goods and furnishings from the marital residence".
-The divorce was finalized in 2017, after which Alahverdian owed his ex-wife $52,000 he borrowed to purportedly support a community service agency.
-His second wife said she met the "smooth talker" Alahverdian through a singles ward of the Church of Jesus Christ of Latter-day Saints, and that he claimed to be a Mormon.
+A court ruled that Rossi was "guilty of gross neglect of duty and extreme cruelty" towards his wife.
+Temporary restraining orders had been put in place against Rossi, which the court ruled that he violated by seizing "all of the marital household goods and furnishings from the marital residence".
+The divorce was finalized in 2017, after which Rossi owed his ex-wife $52,000 he borrowed to purportedly support a community service agency.
+His second wife said she met the "smooth talker" Rossi through a singles ward of the Church of Jesus Christ of Latter-day Saints, and that he claimed to be a Mormon.
 She accused him of becoming "violent" the day after they were married.
-During their marriage, she said Alahverdian "tried to hurt [her] with a knife", threatened suicide, controlled her appearance, "wanted [her] to stay confined to the house", and cut her off from friends and family.
-After their divorce, Alahverdian failed to adhere to the judge's order to pay her over $7,000 in overdue spousal support and legal fees, instead leaving Ohio for Rhode Island.
-The case against Alahverdian was dismissed when she did not pursue prosecution.
-His ex-wife later alleged that she found files that Alahverdian kept on young female students.
+During their marriage, she said Rossi "tried to hurt [her] with a knife", threatened suicide, controlled her appearance, "wanted [her] to stay confined to the house", and cut her off from friends and family.
+After their divorce, Rossi failed to adhere to the judge's order to pay her over $7,000 in overdue spousal support and legal fees, instead leaving Ohio for Rhode Island.
+The case against Rossi was dismissed when she did not pursue prosecution.
+His ex-wife later alleged that she found files that Rossi kept on young female students.

-In 2017, Alahverdian lived with a friend in Providence, Rhode Island.
-The friend later applied for a restraining order against Alahverdian, accusing Alahverdian of refusing to move out and cashing checks belonging to the friend.
+In 2017, Rossi lived with a friend in Providence, Rhode Island.
+The friend later applied for a restraining order against Rossi, accusing Rossi of refusing to move out and cashing checks belonging to the friend.
 The same year, Utah investigators began processing a backlog of untested sexual assault kits.
-In 2018, one of the Utah kits (originally from 2008) was revealed to match Nicholas Alahverdian's DNA from an investigation of the 2008 Ohio sexual assault.
-A sealed arrest warrant for Rossi/Alahverdian was issued in September 2020.
+In 2018, one of the Utah kits (originally from 2008) was revealed to match Nicholas Rossi's DNA from an investigation of the 2008 Ohio sexual assault.
+A sealed arrest warrant for Rossi was issued in September 2020.

-Alahverdian traveled to Dublin, Ireland, in June 2017 and eventually settled in Essex, England, where he met a blogger.
+Rossi traveled to Dublin, Ireland, in June 2017 and eventually settled in Essex, England, where he met a blogger.
 While living under his real name, he entered into what she described as an abusive relationship that culminated in an alleged rape.
 She later started a support group on social media for his alleged victims.